ruby/ruby/doc/ujit.md

 ## Source Code Organization

+The uJIT source code is divided between:
+- `ujit_asm.c`: x86 in-memory assembler we use to generate machine code
+- `ujit_codegen.c`: logic for translating Ruby bytecode to machine code
+- `ujit_core.c`: basic block versioning logic, core structure of uJIT
+- `ujit_iface.c`: code uJIT uses to interface with the rest of CRuby
+- `ujit.rb`: `UJIT` module that is exposed to Ruby code

+The core of CRuby's interpreter logic is found in:
+- `insns.def`: defines Ruby's bytecode instructions
+- `vm_insnshelper.c`: logic used by Ruby's bytecode instructions
+- `vm_exec.c`: Ruby interpreter loop

 ## Contributing

+We welcome open source contributors.
 If you are interested in contributing to this project, please contact Maxime Chevalier [(@Love2Code) via twitter](https://twitter.com/Love2Code).